 Architecture students at the University of Tennessee put their skills to the test as they remodeled the home of a family with disabilities in Knoxville to improve their quality of life and mobility around their home.

 This project was led by UT’s Freedom by Design team, a student service organization part of the American Institute of Architecture Students.
+They can also employ the help of professionals like the cladding painters in order to smoothen the phase in terms of exterior painting.

 These students began drafting plans to give wheelchair access to the home in January.
 After several months of planning, they began construction on May 1.